 In addition to the colleges with formal articulation agreements, various colleges and universities have special programs for RNs with associate degrees who wish to complete a baccalaureate degree in nursing.
-Students who are interested in a specific college should contact that institution to find out about admission requirements and policies regarding transfer of credit.
+Students interested in a specific college should contact that institution to learn about admission requirements and policies regarding credit transfer.